 PPL PRS Ltd has a zero-tolerance approach to modern slavery and human trafficking.
-We are committed to having effective systems and controls in place to safeguard against any form of modern slavery or human trafficking taking place within our business or our supply chains.
+We are committed to having effective systems and controls in place to safeguard against any form of modern slavery or human trafficking tacking place within our business or our supply chains.

-In its use of suppliers, PPL PRS Ltd expects those suppliers to comply with their legal obligations under the Modern Slavery Act and that they will place similar expectations on their own respective suppliers.
+In its use of suppliers, PPL PRS Ltd expects those suppliers to comply with their legal obligations under the Modern slavery Act and that they will place similar expectations on their own respective suppliers.
 When entering into arrangements with suppliers (and when periodically reviewing its supply chains), PPL PRS Ltd will seek to be alert for any indicators of slavery or human trafficking.

 Download the statement